kloimhardt/clj-tiles/README.md

 ## Comprehend the Domain
-The domain of the above "Visual Algebra" tutorial is known to any high school student: conversion of polar coordinates (`R` and `phi`) to the usual rectangular ones, a formula typed into the various math editors of word processors all over the world.
+The domain of the above "Visual Algebra" tutorial is known to any high school student: conversion of polar coordinates (`R` and `phi`) to the usual rectangular ones, a formula typed into math editors of word processors all over the world.

 But this is just a start.
 By completing all the puzzle-workspaces of this visual tutorial, a physics students in the 3rd semester can learn Classical Mechanics.
-Indeed they first gets competent by solving the puzzles, maybe just learning the solutions by heart.
+Indeed they first get competent by solving the puzzles, maybe just learning the solutions by heart.
 Then, they will gain a much deeper comprehension when reading more carefully the book "Structure and Interpretation of Classical Mechanics".

 Admittedly, the learning curve of that book is very steep.
 That is way I created a somewhat simpler physics tutorial with my own descriptions and hand-crafted puzzles in the tutorial [Visual Motion](https://kloimhardt.github.io/cljtiles.html?page=116).